 Public Oversight Accounting and Auditing Standards Authority ("POA") has published Amendments to TFRS 16 COVID-19 Related Rent Concessions beyond 30 June 2021 that extends, by one year, the June 2020 amendment that provides lessees with an exemption from assessing whether a COVID-19 related rent concession is a lease modification.

-Mavi Giyim Sanayi ve Ticaret Anonim Şirketi and Its Subsidiaries Notes to the Consolidated Financial Statements As of 31 January 2023 a) Amendments that are mandatorily effective from 2022 (continued)
+Mavi Giyim Sanayi ve Ticaret Anonim Şirketi and Its Subsidiaries Notes to the Consolidated Financial Statements As of 31 January 2023

 (Amounts are expressed in thousands of Turkish Lira ("TL") unless otherwise stated.)